Source:The Guardian– the day that Lee Harvey Oswald was shot by Jack Ruby in Dallas, in 1963.

-A crazy month November, 1963.
-First the President of the United States, Jack Kennedy is assassinated.
-The National Football League suspends its games the following week and then the man who assassinated President Kennedy, is killed himself.
-It sort of looked like the world was coming undone and perhaps the last time that president’s were allowed to be that open and vulnerable in public.
+November, 1963 sort of looked like the world was coming undone and perhaps the last time that president’s were allowed to be that open and vulnerable in public.
 And that security was even tightened for people suspected of killing high-profile people whether they are politicians, or other celebrities.

 Great books and documentaries have been made about these stories and the Federal Government thought they figured out how to deal with people who are so intent on assassinating politicians.
-But they let someone slip through in 1981, when John Hinkley was almost successful in murdering President Reagan.
-When the President was leaving a hotel, I believe the Mayflower in Washington.
+But they let someone slip through in 1981, when John Hinkley was almost successful in murdering President Reagan, when the President was leaving a hotel at the Mayflower in Washington.
 All of these events have made the American presidency less public and more closed to the American people.